 The main benefit of virtualisation is the ability to run multiple operating systems on one physical server, reducing costs and lengthening hardware refresh cycles.
-Fewer server and storage resources mean that virtualisation is more environmentally friendly, and it can also help with disaster recovery.
+Fewer server and storage resources mean that virtualisation is more environmentally friendly, and it can also help with disaster recovery

 A wireless network is a network of computers that makes use of wireless data connections between network points.
 Wireless networks are not configured using wires, allowing for devices to stay connected even when roaming.

-IT outsourcing is when a business employs a third party – such as TechBrain – to take responsibility for the management of part or all of their IT, usually for cost or efficiency reasons.
+is when a business employs a third party – such as TechBrain – to take responsibility for the management of part or all of their IT, usually for cost or efficiency reasons.
 Such services typically include:

 Outsourcing IT can help you to:

-The cost of IT support depends on the type of support package you take out, but IT support providers typically charge by the hour (usually starting from around $120), or charge a fixed price per month based on the number of devices supported.
+depends on the type of support package you take out, but IT support providers typically charge by the hour (usually starting from around $120), or charge a fixed price per month based on the number of devices supported.
 Some IT providers over-promise yet under-deliver when it comes to IT provisions, so it’s important that cost is a consideration when reviewing your IT support.

 IT support is critical for all organisations.
 It helps companies to:

 - Reduce costs

 - Improve physical and virtual security

 Who needs IT support?